 Cascade Lake Trail is a 4.4 mile moderately trafficked out and back trail located near Yellowstone National Park, Wyoming that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until September.
+The trail offers a number of activity options and is best used from May until September.

 Directions from Canyon Junction: Travel 1.5 miles north on the Tower-Canyon Road to Cascade Lake Picnic Area.

 This trail is beautiful and presents diverse views of forest and meadow.
 But it is very wet in the spring or after a heavy rain - and we were forced to go off-trail much of the time diverting to nearby higher ground or walk on the marsh grasses to avoid sinking into wet ground.

 The area was so wet that we were unable to get as near to the lake as we wanted.
 Make sure to wear water-repellent footwear, and tie those laces tight.
 The mud does its best to suck the shoe right off your foot.